TylerAuer/bad-calculators/README.md

 ## Road Map

-- Restyle target, moves, etc. to be clearer
-- Show history of moves on screen
 - Refactor `npm run spin` script to wait until server is built before starting watch modes
-- Split Puzzle component into separate features and hooks to simplify code
-- Customize stars and SuccessModal message based on result
 - Animate stars for success modal
 - Stats page with overall difficulty of puzzles
 - Handle NaN returns from functions
 - Add puzzle builder
-- Log attempts and sucesses

 ## Ideas